2008 visit by Pope Benedict XVI to the United States

 The ceremony on the South Lawn of the White House at which the Pope was formally received.

 Pope Benedict XVI's visit to the United States took place from April 15, 2008, to April 20, 2008.
 It was his only visit to the United States.
 It was officially titled the "Apostolic Visit to the United States of America and to the Seat of the United Nations".
 It was the sixth official papal visit to the United States since the U.S. established full diplomatic relations with the Holy See in 1984.
 In addition to his 1979 visit, Pope John Paul II visited the United States in 1987, 1993, 1995, and 1999.
 Pope Francis visited the United States in 2015.

 The Pope's visit included meetings with President George W. Bush, an address to the United Nations General Assembly in New York City, a visit to Ground Zero, and Masses at Nationals Park in Washington, D.C., and Yankee Stadium in New York City, among other activities.

 Preparation

 The visit was announced on November 12, 2007 by Archbishop Pietro Sambi to the U.S. Conference of Catholic Bishops.
+The announcement confirmed that the visit would take place from April 15-20, 2008, and include stops in Washington, D.C., and New York City.

+Preparatory work included the coordination between the Catholic Church and local authorities, and arrangements for large public Masses.
+Archbishop Sambi played the central role in coordinating preparations, acting as the liaison between the Vatican, the U.S. bishops, and governmental authorities.